FoofooTheGuy/VidInjector9000/README.md

 --
 **Q: Why did you even make this?**

 A: Banners!
-I like high quality.
+I like high quality images.

 **Q: How is this different from all the other injectors?**